fishtree-attempt/simple-linear-regression-public-health/episodes/01-introSLR.md

 > A colleague has started working with the NHANES data set.
 They approach
 > you for advice on the use of simple linear regression on this data.
 Which
 > of the following questions could potentially be tackled with a simple
-> linearregression model?
+> linear regression model?
 >
 > A) Does home ownership vary across gender in the NHANES data set?
 > B) Is there an association between BMI and pulse in the NHANES data set?
-> C) Do men tend to have a higher pulse than women in the NHANES data set?
+> C) Do men on average have a higher pulse than women in the NHANES data set?
 {: .challenge}

 > ## Exercise
 > We are asked to study the effect of participant's age on their BMI.
 We are given the following equation of a simple linear regression to use:
 > $$y_i = {\beta}_0 + x_i\times{\beta}_1 + \epsilon$$
-> Match the following components of this simple linear regression model the their disciptions:
+> Match the following components of this simple linear regression model to their disciptions:
 > 1. $y_i$
 > 2. ${\beta}_0$
 > 3. $x_i$